MoonbaseOtago/sky-pll-cdr-test/docs/info.md

-Upstream has a PLL it sets the frequency for both sides, data is sent at all times even when idle, on the Downstream side is a Clock Data Recovery unit (essentially a PLL locked to the incoming data stream) downstream runs on the recovered clock (essentially the PLL's clock with some jitter and an arbitray delay).
+Upstream has a PLL it sets the frequency for both sides, data is sent at all times even when idle, on the Downstream side is a Clock Data Recovery unit (essentially a PLL locked to the incoming data stream) downstream runs on the recovered clock (essentially the PLL's clock with some jitter and an arbitrary delay).

-Data is sent/received using the standard 8b10 NRZ encoding - this sends 8 bits of data and a handfull of framing symbols in 10 bits of on-wire data sith a guaranteed number of edges to keep the CDR running.
+Data is sent/received using the standard 8b10 NRZ encoding - this sends 8 bits of data and a handful of framing symbols in 10 bits of on-wire data with a guaranteed number of edges to keep the CDR running.
 8B10 has some minor error detection facilities, these are reported to the next layer up.

 Data sent from Downstream to Upstream is sent with the Recovered Clock and received with the PLL clock,